Home-sharing and your insurance:

-If you're part of the Airbnb or other home sharing community and renting your home for extra income, you're one of many.
+If you're part of Airbnb home-sharing communities and renting your home for extra income, you're one of many.
 There are about 4 million hosts on Airbnb, many of them in the United States1.
 However, your home insurance or renters insurance policy may not protect you from damages.

-What are the risks of home sharing?When you home share, your property isn't licensed or regulated like a hotel or bed and breakfast.
+What are the risks of home-sharing?When you home-sharing, your property isn't licensed or regulated like a hotel or bed and breakfast.
 Hosting could potentially put you at risk if someone renting your home damages or even vandalizes it.
 As a host you're responsible for paying for repairs, including any made to common areas - like those in a condo building.
 And if a guest is injured while at your home, you could be responsible for their medical expenses.

+It depends.
 According to the National Association of Insurance Commissioners, most homeowners insurance policies don't cover accidents at short-term rentals2.
-And, even if your homeowners or renters insurance includes coverage for home sharing or rentals, your insurance company still could deny your coverage.
+And, even if your homeowners or renters insurance includes coverage for home-sharing or rentals, your insurance company still could deny your coverage.